-It’s not easy to put together a Top 10 Best US Waterfalls List because it’s completely subjective and limited to each person’s experience with the falls being named.
+It’s not easy to put together a Top 10 Best US Waterfalls List (let alone tell you how to visit all of them) because it’s completely subjective and limited to each person’s experience with the falls being named.

 At this point, we’ve sampled quite a variety of waterfalls throughout the United States.
 Indeed, we’ve been to the American Southwest, the Pacific Northwest, and the Eastern United States.

-Thus, we believe that we’ve got a mature list though it’s a living list and can change as we continue to visit more from our home country.
+Thus, we believe that we’ve got a mature list though it can change as we continue to visit more from our home country.

 And even among the waterfalls we have personally visited, we had a very difficult time trying to pick just 10!

 We tried to balance numerous factors such as accessibility, allure, scenery, and longevity.

 So without further ado, we present America’s Top 10 Waterfalls in reverse order…

 They call this the Niagara of the South, and after seeing it for ourselves, we can totally see why!